New England is expected to have sufficient resources to meet consumer demand for electricity this summer under typical weather conditions.

 Peak demand forecast, typical weather

-Peak demand forecast, above average weather
+Peak demand forecast,

-Available capacity expected
+Approximate available capacity expected

-All-time highest summer peak demand (set on August 2, 2006)
+(set on August 2, 2006)

 1 | Implement Power Caution and begin to allow depletion of 30-minute reserves |